 Online Biochemistry Course

-Do you need to understand the biochemistry behind current medical and science issues?
+Do you want to understand the biochemistry behind current medical and science issues?
 Do you need a biochemistry credit for medical school?
-The online course from the University of Toronto covers the biochemistry basics with a unique medical perspective.
+This online course from the University of Toronto covers the biochemistry basics with a unique medical perspective.

 Medical Science building, U of T